 This 4 day Paris itinerary can be used as is, for summer months.
 We recommend taking breaks and staying hydrated in the summers.
-Last couple of years, Paris has been suffering from heat waves in the summer.
+In the last couple of years, Paris has been suffering from heatwaves in the summer.
 If you are traveling around this time, carry a water bottle with you at all times, when you are out and about exploring.

 Summers are busy, to expect long line-ups at museums and other sightseeing attractions.
 Purchase tickets ahead of time and choose skip the lines, or early mornings/late evening entries.

 Winters in Paris are not crazy like it is in Canada or some parts of USA.
 It is quite mild, probably will be beach weather for some traveling from northern Canada (ask my husband).
 Ok, so for most of us, winters in Paris will be cold, you can expect snow in December and January.

 Wear warm clothes when you are exploring different neighborhoods.
 Paris is a great place to ring in new years or Christmas celebrations, do festive shopping and visit markets.
 Almost all of the attractions will be open during winters, probably fewer line-ups (as people are cold, and some are busy shopping).